Staff

 Casey Pearlman (Inupiaq, she/her pronouns)

-Casey Pearlman, Inupiaq and mixed settler descent, is the Executive Director of the Affiliated Tribes of Northwest Indians Economic Development Corporation (ATNI-EDC).
-In this role Casey oversees the economic development division, financial services and the Northwest Native Lending Network from the organization’s headquarters in Portland, Oregon.
-She is a member of the First Wave of the Rematriating Economies Apprenticeship, the Treasurer of the board for Underscore Native News and a board member for the Center for Inclusive Entrepreneurship.
-She graduated from Portland State University with a Bachelor of Arts degree in both Business Management and Human Resource Management and has 10 years in Portland’s startup industry working in sectors such as biotech, cannabis, mental health, food & bev and social justice.
+Casey Pearlman, Inupiaq and mixed settler descent, is the Executive Director of the Affiliated Tribes of Northwest Indians Economic Development Corporation (ATNI-EDC & ATNI-FS).
+In this role Casey oversees the economic development corporation, financial services and the Northwest Native Lending Network from the organization’s headquarters in Portland, Oregon.
+ATNI-EDC serves the 57 Member Tribes of ATNI which span all of Oregon, Washington, Idaho and parts of California, Alaska, Montana and Nevada.
+Casey began her work at ATNI-EDC in 2021 as the Administrative Assistant and grew into leadership through helping to build and execute the Tribal State Small Business Credit Initiative (SSBCI) lending program across 36 Tribal Nations, the largest voluntary tribal consortium to ever participate in the program.
+She is a member of the First Wave of the Rematriating Economies Apprenticeship, the President of the board for Underscore Native News and a board member for the Center for Inclusive Entrepreneurship.
+She graduated from Portland State University with a Bachelor of Arts degree in both Business Management and Human Resource Management and has 10 years in Portland’s startup industry working in sectors such as biotech, cannabis, entomophagy, and social justice.
 She identifies as an ‘entrepreneur enthusiast’ and is thrilled to serve Native businesses and grow economic prosperity across Indian Country.

 Director of Financial Services